Learn about Savio

 Savio is at its best when it’s customized to fit how your team works.
 Here are some ways you might customize:

-You can add, delete, or change the options for the “Status” attribute to match your workflow
+• You can add, change, or delete the options for the “Status” attribute to match your workflow

 Customizing these features will ensure Savio is optimally supporting your teams.

-How to customize the feature request status options
+How to customize feedback and feature request attributes

 1. Log into Savio and click on your name in the top right corner.
 Then select “Settings”.